librecores/librecores-web/site/sitecontent/docs/code-quality.md

 various metrics extracted from the project's source code, its issue tracker, pull requests (for GitHub projects) and project's activity.

-The score gives you an estimate of how good the project is, by examining a few points.
+The score gives you an estimate of the quality of the project by examining a few points.

 1. How long has been the project actively developed ?